adrienunger/mws-restaurant-stage-1/README.md

     - Web App Manifest defining app behaviour when installed on a smartphones homescreen
 - **Future-proof code:**
     - the code is written to conform with the latest JavaScript features and standards (ES6)
-    - maintains full compatibility with older browser via transpiling
+    - maintains full compatibility with older browser via transpiling (work in progress; currently disabled)
     - Asynchronous data retrieval using the Fetch API
 - **Sophisticated Build Process:**
 	- Project Structure separating development and distribution/production code